 The famous best-selling modern end-times author, Hal Lindsey, had predicted that the Rapture and end would have happened in 1988 – because it was 40 years after Israel became a nation in 1948.
 His book – The Late Great Planet Earth – sold more than 25 million copies and continues to sell.
 It was one of the major books that popularized this belief about the imminent Rapture.
 Lindsey wrote in his book, The 1980s: Countdown to Armageddon, that “The decade of the 1980s could very well be the last decade of history as we know it.”
 And, in an interview with Christianity Today in 1977, he said, “I didn’t ask to be a hero, but I guess I have become one in the Christian community.
 So I accept it.
 But if I’m wrong about this, I guess I’ll become a bum.”
 Well… how’d that work out?
 Apparently, Lindsey wasn’t done polishing his crystal ball.
 He later revised his theory to say, “I feel certain that it will take place before the year 2000.”
 Still waiting.

 Francis X. Gummerlock, in his book The Day and the Hour: Christianity’s Perennial Fascination with Predicting the End of the World catalogues more than a thousand false predictions over the past two thousand years!
 People have tried predicting everything from the identity of the antichrist to the date of Christ’s coming.
 Even now on my Facebook feed, there are several people looking at current world events saying that “the end is near”.
 Two things which are common to all of these would-be End Times predictors are that they were all sure of their predictions, and they were all proven wrong.
-There’s a biblical term for these phony end-time predictors who are proven wrong – false prophets.

 Such would-be end-time doomsday prophets have always brought shame upon Christianity, yet their prominence on “Christian” television stations, books and media make their erroneous teachings spread exponentially.
 Their believers and followers somehow pass over their failed predictions and buy into the excitement of their next latest newspaper eisegesis.
 Dr. Greg Bahnsen comments rightly, “The newspaper has no prerogative to challenge God’s word of truth.
 Nor do those who read the newspapers.”
 Many of these people are genuine, God-loving, Bible-believing Christians who have been deceived by this erroneous teaching.
 Yet skeptics look at these failed predictions and interpretations and can say, “if they were wrong on something big like this which they were so sure about, then why trust them about what they’re so sure about with respect to salvation and the Gospel?”